 After downloading your new template, go ahead and unzip it into your Visual Studio repos location.
 Before you do anything else, set up source control and commit this initial version.

 Now open up the solution in Visual Studio 2019.
-Be sure you have .NET Core 3 and Asp.NET Core 3 installed as part of Visual Studio.
+Be sure you have .NET 5 and Asp.Net Core installed as part of Visual Studio.
 Build the project and insure that there are no compilation errors.

 Create a new SQL server database for your application using SQL Server Managements Studio available here.
 When creating the database, note the name.
 Don't worry about anything else, your tables will be created automatically in another step.
 While Entity Framework Core should work with other databases, such as Sqlite and Postgres, we do not recommend it, especially if you are deploying on Azure.